Shane Missler: The 20-Year-Old Who Won a $451 Million Jackpot

-Unlike many young winners that make headlines for their luck with the lottery, Shane seemed to have a good head on his shoulders and some solid intentions for his money.
+Many young winners, such as Jane Park, often make headlines for the wrong reasons, but Shane seemed to have a good head on his shoulders and some solid intentions for his money.
 He told media at the time of the win that he intended to use the money to look after his family, do some good for humanity, and create a path for long-term financial success.
 He also mentioned wanting to have fun along the way—and who could blame him?

 Shane Missler Twitter Hoax

 Of course, greedy individuals couldn’t let Shane’s name fall into the obscurity of the history books.
 Within a couple of weeks of the draw, a fake Twitter account pretending to be Missler sent out a pair of tweets leading users to believe that Shane would be spreading some of his good fortunes.
 The tweets stated that Missler would be giving away $5,000 to each of the first 50,000 people who retweeted the post.